HDMS Kronprindsens Lystfregat (1785): Service

-Then in 1807 Britain attacked Copenhagen.
-After their victory, the British took whatever vessels they hadn't destroyed, but made a conscious and conspicuous exception of Kronprindsens Lystfregat.
-In a gesture of contempt, the Danes crewed her with a contingent of 17 captured British sailors, placing one of them in command and sent her back to Britain.
+Then in 1807 Britain bombarded Copenhagen.
+After their victory, the British seized or burnt most of the Danish fleet, but made a conscious and conspicuous exception of Kronprindsens Lystfregat.
+In a gesture of contempt, the Danes crewed her with a contingent of 17 captured British sailors, placing one of them in command and sent her back to Britain in late 1807.
 Captain William Anderson, late of Hope, of Dundee, sailed the yacht Prince Frederick back to England.
 The Admiralty paid his expenses and gave him a present of 40 guineas.

 The Royal Navy took her into service as the royal yacht, HMS Prince Frederick, succeeding a previous ship of that name - it is unclear whether in the yacht's case this was after George's nephew, father or second son, all called Frederick.
 On 25 July 1816 the Admiralty registered her as a third rate and renamed the yacht HMS Princess Augusta after Augusta, George's second daughter.
 Captain Thomas Hardy commanded Prince Frederick/Princess Augusta for three years prior to her sale.

 The Admiralty put her and her predecessor, also named Princess Augusta, up for sale and sold her to Thomas Pittman on 13 August 1818 for £500.
 It is not clear that she got much use, either in Denmark or the United Kingdom.